blorente/decorat/wiki/stories/the_promotion.md

 The alien beasts didnt even need to stop as their long, single-bladed claws tore through my unit.
 Some of them tried attacking me, and their metallic limbs ringed when they met my body.

 Whatever I was inside of was sturdy, but every attack opnened bigger gaps in its armor.
-They✨ started surrounding me, burying me in a flurry of steel and blood.
+They started surrounding me, burying me in a flurry of steel and blood.

 _clang, clang, clang_ "No!"